Linda Katehi: Involvement in STEM

 In August 2011, Katehi voiced her support of the California STEM Learning Network in her Huffington Post blog.
-The California STEM Learning Network, otherwise known as CLSNet, was starting in 2008 with funding provided by the S.D.
+The California STEM Learning Network, otherwise known as CLSNet, started in 2008 with funding provided by the S.D.
 Bechtel Jr. Foundation and the Bill and Melinda Gates Foundation.
-CLSNet promotes the importance of STEM fields as well as pushes to increase the number of students graduating high school with the intent to go into STEM fields in the state of California.

 In September 2012, Katehi was awarded a $3.725 million grant over 5 years from the National Science Foundation to establish an ADVANCE program at UC Davis, with the goal of increasing female participation in science, technology, engineering and mathematics (STEM) education and careers.
 Katehi serves as the principal investigator and chairs the project's steering committee.
-According to UC Davis, the grant money will be used, in part, to create the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS).
-The CAMPOS initiative's primary focus is increasing cultural diversity and supporting Latinas in STEM careers.
+The grant money was used in part to create the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS), whose primary focus is increasing cultural diversity and supporting Latinas in STEM careers.

 In October 2012, Katehi was included on the California STEM Learning Network's list of twelve "Leading Women in STEM."
 The Network recognized Katehi for her work in increasing STEM opportunities for women and girls and serving as a role model in the field.

 In March 2013, Katehi was chosen to speak at the 26th annual Yolo County Women's History Month luncheon.
 Katehi also gave a keynote address about her work in STEM at the Consortium for Women and Research's annual Distinguished Women in Science Lecture Series in April 2013.

+Women in engineering advocacy

+Throughout her career Katehi has been a prominent advocate for women and underrepresented minorities in engineering and STEM.
+She served as President of the US Women Engineering Proactive Network (WEPAN) from 2016 to 2019 and as President of the Engineering Section of the American Association for the Advancement of Science (AAAS) from 2017 to 2018.

+Katehi has spoken publicly about her experience as one of two women among 189 students in her engineering class at the National Technical University of Athens, stating that this motivated her throughout her career to mentor women and underrepresented minorities pursuing careers in engineering and the sciences.

+Awards and recognition

+For her academic work, she has received awards including the AHC Aristeio Award in Academics in 2011 and a Gabby Award for her achievements in education and academia, also in 2011.

+In 2014, she received an honorary degree from the American College of Greece as part of their annual commencement ceremony.

+Simon Ramo Founders Award

+In 2015, the National Academy of Engineering presented Linda Katehi with its Simon Ramo Founders Award, established in 1965, recognizing her "For visionary leadership in engineering research, entrepreneurship, and education, and for national advocacy of higher education as a major driver of the U.S. economy."
+When Katehi received it in October 2015, she became the first woman ever to receive the award in its fifty-year history.